VR & Game Development Program Overview

 - All VR & Game Development students will have the opportunity to select either a Business Minor or a Communication Studies Minor.
 Depending on your interest and professional goals, either of these minors will provide you with a strong foundation to join the growing field of immersive communications

-The details of our VR and Game Development program will be available in the upcoming 2022-2023 catalog by May 2022.
+The details of our VR and Game Development program are available in the catalog entry here.
 The details of all the new ECT courses are already available through this link to the latest undergraduate catalog.